 Tada!
 No plastic bows for you this holiday season!

-You can use this technique with skinny ribbon, wide ribbon, what have you.
+You can use this technique to make a bow out of skinny ribbon, wide ribbon, what have you.
 I’ve even made bows out of strips cut from recycled mylar.
 This is the exact technique florists use for making those big wedding bows, except they use wire to tie them.